hop-protocol/docs/hop-node/running/testing-the-bonder.md

 description: Testing the Bonder
 ---

 You are now ready to test the bonder!
 Follow the instructions to test that the bonder client is correctly set up!
-This test will send a tx to yourself on the Ethereum mainnet to validate that your bonder can transact.
+This test will send a transaction to yourself on the Ethereum mainnet to validate that your bonder can transact.
 It will then stake and unstake the token on the Ethereum mainnet.

 ## Send Funds to the Bonder Address